Laluksola Borphukan

 Laluksola Borphukan (fl.
 1672–1680) also Laluk Nimati Phukan was of Lan Phima family and was son of Momai Tamuli Borborua and elder brother of Lachit Borphukan succeeded to the seat of Borphukan after demise of his younger brother Lachit, Laluksola Borphukan, who abandoned Guwahati.
-He aspired to be the king.
 He was appointed the Borphukan by Udayaditya Singha after the death of his younger brother and predecessor, Lachit Borphukan, in 1672.
 He was posted as Naoboisa Phukan during the time of the Battle of Saraighat.
-His brothers were Bhardhora Borphukan, Marangi Borbarua, Lao deka, Lachit Borphukan and Datukaria and sisters are Ahalya gabharu and Pakhori Gabharu.
-He was assassinated by his servant while he was asleep.
+His brothers were Bhardhora Borphukan, Marangi Borbarua, Lao deka, Lachit Borphukan and Datukaria and sister was Ahalya gabharu or Pakhori Gabharu.
+He was assassinated by his bodyguard while he was asleep.